 In his foreword to the Government’s Consultation Response, in which new proposals to take action against SLAPPs are outlined, Justice Secretary Dominic Raab highlights the threat they pose to the UK:

-‘Strategic Lawsuits Against Public Protection, or SLAPPs, are a growing threat to freedom of speech and a free press – fundamental liberties that are the lifeblood of our democracy.’
+‘Strategic Lawsuits Against Public Participation, or SLAPPs, are a growing threat to freedom of speech and a free press – fundamental liberties that are the lifeblood of our democracy.’

 Protect campaigned, as part of the UK Anti-SLAPP Coalition, for action to be taken to address the problem of SLAPPs and submitted evidence in response to the Government’s Consultation on the issue.
 We welcome the Government’s proposed measures to combat SLAPPs as a step in the right direction for whistleblowers.

 SLAPPs are legal actions, typically initiated by the rich and powerful, where ‘the primary objective is to harass, intimidate and financially and psychologically exhaust one’s opponent via improper means’ (Department for Justice).
 Much of the power of SLAPPs is in the threat of action and they are often never designed to get to court; rather, they aim to bog down their targets in expensive, time-consuming litigation and ultimately censor criticism.

 Whistleblowers, journalists, activists, authors and other public watchdogs have all been SLAPP targets.
 SLAPPs are essentially a form of reputation management, used to threaten critics into silence.
 They prevent public scrutiny of suspected wrongdoing or illegal activity, they suppress free speech and they are a barrier to accountability.
 They therefore pose a fundamental risk to democracy.

 The scale of the problem can be seen in the following research: